PrinceRaj-17/covid-19/README.md

 About This App:

-This App take command of get data of CoronaVirus Cases from you and fetch data from site https://www.worldometers.info/coronavirus/ and speak the data for you.
+This App take command on data of CoronaVirus Cases from you and fetch data from site https://www.worldometers.info/coronavirus/ and speak the data for you.
 Some basic commands for this App are:
 1) "how many total cases"